A Tour of Plymouth City Centre

 Theatre lovers should also take note that a stone’s throw away, hidden among the cobbled lanes of the Plymouth Barbican, you can find the charming Barbican Theatre, which is well worth a visit.

 Further along Royal Parade, you come to the Plymouth Pavilions, an extremely popular multipurpose venue for entertainment both day and night.
-Its Swiss Lake Ice Rink and Atlantis Fun Pool provide a great opportunity for active kids.
-In the evening it becomes one of Plymouth city centre's premier venues for popular entertainment attracting big name acts such as Jools Holland, Katie Melua and Paul Weller.
-It also plays host to touring productions such as The Tempest and Madame Butterfly.
+In the evening it becomes one of Plymouth city centre’s premier venues for popular entertainment, attracting big name acts such as Jools Holland, One Direction and Jack Dee.

 Plymouth’s Outdoor Events Area

 Crossing Royal Parade, you reach Armada Way which opens onto a wide paved area lined with Spanish trees.
-This is Plymouth’s city centre's new outdoor event area, and over successive Christmas periods it has been home to an outdoor ice rink, craft markets, real reindeers.
+This is Plymouth’s city centre’s outdoor event area, and over successive Christmas periods it has been home to an outdoor ice rink, craft markets, real reindeers.
 In the Spring and Summer, a host of events take place among which is the annual Flavour Fest event that draws thousands of visitors to the city.
 During Wimbledon fortnight it is transformed into a grassed arena where passers by can sit and enjoy their strawberries and cream whilst watching the tennis tournament on Plymouth’s Big Screen.

 The Plymouth Sundial